Various Discoveries of SARS-CoV-2 Depict Different Picture of Its Origin

 Hence, the NCV may have been silently spreading in California as early as last December — more than a month before the first US case was detected, a local official claims.
 The theory helps explain why California started getting so many cases of so-called community spread.
 “That means the virus is in the community already — not, as was suspected by the CDC, as only in China and being spread from contact with China.”

-9. CDC study found COVID-19 was silently infecting Americans before first cases emerged in Wuhan
+9. CDC and NIH studies found COVID-19 was silently infecting Americans before first cases emerged in Wuhan

 Bloomberg, WSJ and National Post reported that a latest CDC study has found COVID-19 infections in the U.S. in December 2019 and weeks before the first cases were reported in China.

 Scientists at the U.S. Centers for Disease Control and Prevention found evidence of infection in 106 of 7,389 blood donations collected by the American Red Cross from residents in nine states across the U.S. between Dec.
 13 and Jan.
 17., according to the study published online in the journal Clinical Infectious Diseases.
 The NCV infected people in the U.S. in mid-December 2019, a few weeks before it was officially identified in China and about a month earlier than public health authorities found the first U.S. case.

 The findings significantly strengthen evidence suggesting the virus was spreading around the world well before public health authorities and researchers became aware, upending initial thinking about how early and quickly it emerged.